ghnail/rhood/README.md

 The Intellij IDEA has a good unofficial plugin for the Go language, and it has a nice quality.

-# 5. Brief description
+# 5. Brief structure description

-The main code parts are:
+The main application parts are:

 - youtube_dl, the python program to download videos from youtube
 - Go application itself (proxy server + admin pages)
-- app config (ports and fs paths)
 - html templates (they are in the separate dir, and not embedded in the app)
 - satic files (js, css, videojs, jquery) and downloaded html pages/video files